 - 10 practice rooms for individual instrumental lessons, including a drum room and orchestral percussion suite

 Music is compulsory in the First and Second Years.
-From the Third Year onwards pupils can opt for the subject and music is a very popular option amongst boys at Hampton both at GCSE and A Level.
+From the Third Year onwards pupils can opt for the subject and Music is a very popular option amongst boys at Hampton both at GCSE and A Level.
 From 2016 IGCSE and both AS level and Cambridge Pre-U Music will be offered.

 Co-curricular classes are offered in Music Theory and Aural in preparation for ABRSM exams.

 Hampton School offers an outstanding range of opportunities for musical performance in a wide range of genres.
-Each term culminates in a showcase concert (with two at Christmas!) and there are other concerts throughout the year, including rock concerts, chamber music concerts and occasional concerts devoted to individual instrumental families (keyboard, strings, wind and brass).
+Each term culminates in a showcase concert (with two at Christmas!) and there are other concerts throughout the year, including rock concerts, chamber music concerts and occasional concerts devoted to individual instrumental families (keyboard, strings, woodwind and brass).
 The School Choir sings a Christmas Carol Service at St Mary’s Church, Hampton, and the Jazz and Swing Bands have annual external concerts in the summer at Garrick’s Temple (by the Thames) and Jazz in the Park (with the Richmond Schools Jazz Band).

 School concerts take place in The Hammond Theatre which is a performing facility to rival any School in the country.
 This remarkable building doubles as a theatre and concert hall and is equipped with acoustic panels that can change the sound from the clear, dry conditions required for the spoken word, to the warmer, reverberant atmosphere suited to music.
 The Hammond also has an orchestra pit, making it ideal for musical theatre.